sabaiitj/Reddit-Post-Classification/README.md

 ### Executive Summary

 In this project, I am investigating the performance of different classification methods on reddit posts scraped using PRAW.
-I preprocessed the data using natural language processing techniques such as stopword removal, lemmatization, stemming,TF-IDF weighting,test for feature selection.I tried various classification algorithms and found that an Ensemble Classifier performed the best on our dataset followed by a RandomForestClassifier.
+I preprocessed the data using natural language processing techniques such as stopword removal, lemmatization, stemming,TF-IDF weighting for feature selection.I tried various classification algorithms and found that an Ensemble Classifier performed the best on our dataset followed by a RandomForestClassifier.
 The best accuracy is 79% with bagging classifier which is an ensemble classification method.

 ---